BarneyPowell/book-of-barney/content/posts/2012-03-15-the-chicken-and-the-avocado.md

 ---
 title: The Chicken & The Avocado
+description: A 1,000 word (ish) short story from a seed sentence.
+The goal isn't to finish a story, but to start one, and see where it takes you.
-description: This was it.
+extract: This was it.
 The life-defining decision one cautiously hopes for.
 For me it was a choice between an avocado and a chicken.
 tags: 1000 Words
 ---